rtdip/core/docs/sdk/queries/connectors.md

 ### TURBODBC SQL Connector

 Turbodbc is a powerful python ODBC package that has advanced options for querying performance.
 Find out more about installing it on your operation system and what Turbodbc can do [here](https://turbodbc.readthedocs.io/en/latest/) and refer to this [documentation](../code-reference/query/turbodbc-sql-connector.md) for more information about how it is implemented in the RTDIP SDK.

+!!!
+Warning
+    The RTDIP SDK does not specify `turbodbc` as one of its package dependencies.
+It will need to be installed into your environment separately.

 ```python
 from rtdip_sdk.connectors import TURBODBCSQLConnection